laurencp/sample-documentation/Documenting-API-query-parameters.md

 # Documenting API query parameters

-This file documents query parameters for a fictional company called BugSquisher.
+This file documents API query parameters for a fictional company called BugSquisher.
 BugSquisher makes bug tracking software.

 ## About the BugSquisher API